How to Clean and Care for a Straw Hat

 Whether you have a natural straw hat or one made of a synthetic material, begin by using a clean, damp white cloth to remove any loose dirt or dust.
-Do not use a colored cloth, as the dye may transfer to the straw.
+Don't use a colored cloth, as the dye may transfer to the straw.
 If you need to get into the crevices, use a soft-bristled brush, brushing from the top of the crown to the brim.

 Use a Vacuum Attachment

-If you have a hat that is really dusty or sandy, place a piece of netting or pantyhose over the end of your vacuum brush and use it to pull the dust from the hat.
+If your hat is really dusty or sandy, place a piece of netting or pantyhose over the end of your vacuum brush, and use it to pull debris from the hat.

 Wipe with a Cleaning Solution

 Make a solution of a few drops of mild dishwashing liquid and water.
 Wet a soft cloth so it is barely damp, and test a small area of the hat to make sure the water doesn't cause any adverse effects.
 Once you know it's safe, wipe the hat in a circular pattern to avoid damaging the straw.
-Finish by wiping with a clean cloth dipped in plain water and then a clean, dry cloth to get soak up the excess water.
+Finish by wiping with a clean cloth dipped in water, and then use a clean dry cloth to soak up the excess water.